TabithaChelagat/Cyclist_Bike_Share_SQL_Project/README.md

 To answer the second objective question for this project, I used the data analysis findings that I had done.

+- ***Convenience and Cost Savings***

-***- Convenience and Cost Savings:*** While casual riders typically prefer starting and ending their trips at recreational spots, they may find that having an annual membership offers them convenience and cost savings, especially if they frequently use the service during peak hours or months.
+While casual riders typically prefer starting and ending their trips at recreational spots, they may find that having an annual membership offers them convenience and cost savings, especially if they frequently use the service during peak hours or months.

 By having a membership, they can avoid the hassle of purchasing single passes each time they ride, and they may benefit from discounted rates or bundled pricing options, making it more economical for them in the long run.

+- ***Access to Additional Benefits***

-***- Access to Additional Benefits:*** Cyclistic may offer additional benefits or perks to annual members beyond just access to the bikes.
+Cyclistic may offer additional benefits or perks to annual members beyond just access to the bikes.

 These could include things like priority access to certain bikes or stations, special events or promotions, or partnerships with local businesses or attractions.
 Casual riders who enjoy the flexibility of riding to recreational sites may still find value in these membership perks, especially if they also use the bikes for other purposes like commuting or running errands.